 5. Mobile Apps

-Since paint contractors are mainly in the field for most of the day, the software should have an integrated mobile app for Android and iOS.
+Since paint contractors are mainly in the field for most of the day, the software should have an integrated paint mobile app for Android and iOS.
 A mobile software app allows contractors to get job orders and perform administrative tasks like estimating costs on the spot.

 How Paint Estimate Software Can Help Your Contractor Business

 Generally, painting contractors will offer different quotes for their projects (meaning the prices differ).
 Some contractors estimate their costs by multiplying the paint’s price by 4 or 6, while others use a rough rate of $1–2 per square foot.

 Although these estimation techniques are usually effective, they aren’t always recommended.
 If you want to establish a reputable business with reasonable prices and consistent, reliable service, a painting estimation software will serve you best.

 Estimating software for painters is a valuable addition to the paint contractor industry, allowing contractors to make evidence-based decisions.
 Here are some ways software for painting contractors can help your business.